massgov/mayflower-patternlab/.github/CONTRIBUTING.md

     - JS classes
         - Never target CSS classes used for styling in your code
         - Use CSS classes that start with 'js-' to target html elements (ie: '.js-accordion')
-        - Name your JS classes to be generic or use the patterns name (ie: '.js-action-finder')
+        - Name your JS classes to be generic (ie: '.js-accordion') or use the patterns name (ie: '.js-action-finder')
     - Code
-        - Your code should start with a jQuery each statement to determine if the component exists and to allow work with multiple versions ont the page
+        - Your code should start with a jQuery each statement to determine if the component exists and to allow it to work with multiple versions on the page
         - ES6 code is allowed and polyfilled to work with IE11
     - Vendor files should always be loaded asychronously to avoid blocking the page from loading (ie: google APIs js files)

 - SVG icons
     - SVG files are converted into twig files using the gulp svg2twig task
-    - Inline fill or stroke colors should be removed from the .svg file
+    - Inline fill or stroke colors should be removed from the .svg file whenever possible

 ### Submitting your work